Worried about your business? NOW is the time to Corona proof and move your admin, marketing and maybe even some of your sales ONLINE. Here’s how!

 As you no doubt already know, it’s not just the virus that is a concern.
 It is the hysteria driving investors to withdraw their money, the panic buying at supermarkets and the social distancing that all pose a challenge for small business.

 We know ‘this too shall pass’ but what we don’t know is exactly how long it will last.

-If your small business does not already have a plan, here are some tips on how you can ‘Corona proof’ your small business.
+If your small business does not have a plan, this is how you can ‘Corona proof’ your small business.